Tuesday, October 15, 2024

 At the La Marina reserve, there was some activity on the salt-flats that we haven't seen in the winter months.
 One man was checking the salt using a really old vehicle to get between the pans and another was levelling the salt with a tractor and large bucket.

 Las Salinas from the bird watching tower in the La Marina reserve.
 Two of the plans were dry.
+The salt is generally harvested in September and October.

 Sunday, September 22, 2024